Viz-gov/deepcgh_yao/README.md

 pip install tqdm
 pip install protobuf==3.20.*
 ```

+To run it on Windows GPU, you also need to install:
+cuda 11.2

 This software was not tested on **Mac OS** but theoretically it should run smoothly independent of the OS.
 After the installation of packages is complete, you can clone this repository to your machine using:
 ```git clone https://github.com/UNC-optics/DeepCGH.git```